sooor802/practise_for_laravel_with_pure_php/README.md

-﻿# i made this for my self to understand how frameworks work
+﻿# MicroFramework for php
+ // mvc practice